 While most buildings erected during this time were built of brick, affordable frame buildings began to go up again in the burned district, and regulations declaring them "public nuisances" to be demolished or fire-proofed, were never enforced.
 Go figure.

 Residence on Hasell Street, Charleston, S.C.
 (1902) Jackson, William Henry, 1843-1942, photographer.
 Detroit Publishing Company Photograph Collection.
 LOC Prints and Photographs Division.
-55 Hasell Street, more than 100 years ago.
+55 Hasell St., 1902.
 One of the dependency condos is currently listed for sale with Lois Lane.

 Wash and Repeat